 Archaeological monitoring was conducted during backhoe excavations within and adjacent to SR 5A/ Oriskany Boulevard, and along outfall line locations.
 Monitoring was also conducted along SR 5A for the reconstruction of the roadway in areas where removal of the blacktop and road fill would be deeper than 50 cm (20 in).
 As per the monitoring and data recovery plan (Hohman 2017), asphalt, subbase, concrete, and fill soils were removed throughout the project area by the backhoe under the observation of an archaeologist in an attempt to find intact soil horizons or intact features.
 Archaeological monitoring focused on looking for intact precontact and historic features below fill soils.

 A number of historic features were identified during excavations.
 Cultural features identified but not designated as sites include two box culverts, a wooden pipe, a brick paver, a possible stone outbuilding foundation fragment, and areas of Erie Canal fill.
 Archaeological sites identified during this monitoring include the Erie Canal Site (SUBi-3246), the Barnes Ave.
 1 Site (SUBi-3248), the Barnes Ave.
 2 Site (SUBi-3249), and the Durr Site (SUBi-3250).
-No precontact artifacts or features were identified within the project area.
+No precontact material culture or features were identified within the project area.

 The features and possible features associated with the Erie Canal are eligible for the National Register of Historic Places.
 However, because of the limited impacts during the construction and removal of buried utilities and the previous disturbance, no further archaeological work was recommended within the project limits.